vkakerbeck/tbp.monty/docs/how-to-use-monty/logging-and-analysis.md

 ---
 # Monty Loggers

-To manage the logging for an experiment you can specify the handlers that should be used in the `logging_config`.
+To manage the logging for an experiment you can specify the handlers that should be used in the `logging` config.
 The logging config has two fields for handlers.
 One for `monty_handlers` and one for `wandb_handlers`.
 The latter will start a wandb session if it does not contain an empty list.
 The former can contain all other non-wandb handlers.

 ## List of all Logging Handlers